Welcome to this Easy1Up review.

 As per Easy1Up, you will get all the training modules and content from the lower levels.
-If you have Vertex Pro ($1,000), for example, you will get the cheaper programs’ content for free.
+For example, if you have Vertex Pro ($1,000), you will get the cheaper programs’ content for free.
 However, if you decide to upgrade to Vertex Live ($2,000), you must pay for the membership in full.

-The basic level is all about covering the basics of online marketing.
+The basic level is all about covering the basics of online marketing business.
 This one is also the cheapest at $25 one-time.
 It includes:

-- Basic lead generation strategies using social media
+- Basic strategies for generating leads using social media

 - Email marketing automation for affiliate marketing with an autoresponder